SAGE Scholars Program

 Academic Support (First Year)

 As SAGE Scholars, students will enroll in a two-semester course sequence taught by the SAGE Scholars program director.
 These courses focus on academic preparedness and success strategies for engineering and computer science coursework.
-Students will also participate in an engineering service learning experience.

 - Continued enrollment in an engineering or computer science major